Jars1987/Amazon-Clone-2/README.md

     that redirects to homepage.
 - Show Product Page after clicking in a product and display full description and Related products

-Features to be added to the build:

-- Add Footer
+  - Added Footered
   - Amnimate Product list.
 When hovering a product the product it will Sclae 1.05%

+Features to be added to the build:

 - Add green popup to the rightcorner "Added to basket" "Item Name" (create state do display and setTimeout to close it after 3 seconds and pop it from the state) - Special trick if you spam, stack the popup (update state with product